"This Is Why I Love You:" How To Express Love

 By: Corrina Horne

 Medically Reviewed By: Lauren Guilbeault

-Is there anything more wonderful than to hear or say, "I love you"?
-Being able to tell someone you love them for the first time is a powerful, intimate moment, whether that is a new friend you've welcomed into your life, a romantic partner, or a squirming bundle of joy.
+Is there anything more wonderful than to hear or say, "I love you?"
+Being able to tell someone you love them for the first time is a powerful, intimate moment, whether it is to a new friend you've welcomed into your life, a romantic partner, or a squirming bundle of joy.
 The most direct means of expressing love is to simply say the words: "I love you."
-There are countless other ways to express love aside from the simplicity and straightforward nature of this phrase, and many other means of expressing love can more effectively and creatively tell someone you love them.
+There are countless other ways to express love aside from this phrase’s simplicity and straightforward nature, and many other means of expressing love can more effectively and creatively tell someone you love them.

 Why Should You Express Love?